ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-9-2.md

-# Techniques for Tracking and Evaluating Key Performance Indicators

 In this chapter, we will explore various techniques for effectively tracking and evaluating key performance indicators (KPIs) in the context of strategic thinking.
 KPIs are crucial metrics that enable organizations to measure progress, assess performance, and make informed decisions.
 By implementing appropriate techniques for tracking and evaluating KPIs, organizations can gain valuable insights and drive successful strategic decision-making.